Let’s talk about the best Disney boy names.

 Now, on to my picks for a dozen of the best Disney boy names.

 The Good Dinosaur isn’t the best known movie.
 The 2015 Disney-Pixar release imagined what-if a friendly apatosaurus could team up with a caveboy, thanks to an alternate timeline where the extinction-causing meteor swept right past our planet.
 The caveboy answered to Spot, and the dinosaur?
 He was called Arlo.
 But even if it the movie wasn’t a smash sensation, it definitely helped boost Arlo.
-The name stood at #500 in 2015, and leapt to #349 a year later.
+The name stood at #500 in 2015, and has since reached #271.
 It fits with Leo and Milo and so many o-ending boy names we love right now, so no surprise a little bit of Disney magic helped make it more popular.

-When I hear Finnick, I think of the Hunger Games trilogy’s handsome and heroic Finnick Odair.
+This name brings to mind the Hunger Games trilogy’s handsome and heroic Finnick Odair.
 But Zootopia gave us Finnick, the fennec fox.
 He’s a tiny con artist, partner to Nick Wilde, at the beginning of the movie.
 But not everything is what it seems in the early scenes, and Finnick – along with Nick – ultimately redeem themselves.
 American parents are all in for Finn, with Finnegan and Finley and just Finn rising in recent years.
-But Finnick remains relatively rare, despite tripling in use since the 2016 release of Zootopia.
+But Finnick remains relatively rare, despite rising dramatically in use since the 2016 release of Zootopia.

 Flynn Rider sounds quite dashing, the kind of name you’d expect on a romantic hero in a Disney princess flick.
 And we do meet the character in 2010’s take on the Rapunzel story, Tangled.
 But the movie is full of surprises.
 Flynn’s real name is Eugene.
 And the princess?
 She mostly saves herself.
 And Flynn/Eugene, too.
 While Flynn owes something to the success of Finn, Tangled played a big part, too.
 In 2010, just 81 boys were named Flynn.
 By 2011, that number rocketed to 212 births, and 339 in 2012.
 The name peaked in 2015, and has fallen slightly since, but remains a Top 1000 go-to.
 One more factor?
 Orlando Bloom, star of so many Disney Pirates movies, named his son with Miranda Kerr Flynn in January 2011.

 So far, all of our Disney boy names have come from twenty-first century productions.
 But Gus takes us all the way back to 1950.
-Our kind and loving Cinderella has always had mouse companions, pressed into service as stallions to pull her pumpkin coach by the fairy godmother.
+Kind and loving Cinderella has always had mouse companions, pressed into service as stallions to pull her pumpkin coach by the fairy godmother.
 But the House of Mouse gave them names: Jaq and Gus-Gus.
 (Fun fact: their formal names are Jackson Checkers and Octavius!)
-The mouse didn’t boost his given name back then, but lately it’s been on the upswing, recently re-entering the US Top 1000 as an independent name for the first time in decades.
-While credit goes to the popularity of August and related names, the 2015 live action Cinderella seems to have helped, too.
+The mouse didn’t boost his given name back then, but with so many August names rising in use, Gus seems more fashionable than ever.
+The 2015 live action Cinderella might have helped, too.

 Let’s head to Monterey, where our favorite blue tang fish makes her way in 2016’s Finding Dory.
 She meets all sorts of sea creatures in captivity.
 There’s a whale shark named Destiny and a concussed beluga called Bailey.
 But much of the action involves a cranky, seven-tentacled octopus called Hank.
 It’s an unconventional source of inspiration for a baby name.
 And Hank was clearly trending upwards in use long before we traveled the ocean blue with our forgetful friend.
 But in 2014, just 448 boys received the name.
 By 2016, that number was 632.
 Formal name Henry also gained in use, so there might be even more Hanks.

 Sparrow and Skellington put this name on the list, but there are other Jacks in various Disney universes, too, like the youngest son in The Incredibles and Cinderella’s mousey friend, mentioned with Gus.
 It’s a traditional choice for a son, with an all-boy vibe, the name of fictional action heroes and men of accomplishment alike.
 And if a Disney fan names his son Jack, he’ll have costume choices galore, from pirate to pumpkin king and beyond.
-Because of all this, it’s tough to say that Disney has bolstered the name, but we first met Jack Sparrow in 2003, when Jack ranked #45.
-More than fifteen years later, with five movies in the franchise, Jack stands at #28.
+Because of all this, it’s tough to say that Disney has bolstered the name, but Jack now stands at #19.
 So it certainly hasn’t hurt!

-If you factor in the Disney Channel, we’d likely find even more influential name choices.
-But this list sticks to just one: Phineas, of long-running animated series Phineas and Ferb.
+Factor in the Disney Channel, and we find even more influential name choices.
+But this list includes just one: Phineas, of long-running animated series Phineas and Ferb.
 The stepbrothers embark on all sorts of projects during their endless summer vacation.
 There’s also jealous sister Candace, and a pet platypus named Perry … who doubles as a secret agent.
 The show ran for an epic 222 episodes, a fan favorite that made it into the Disney parks in Epcot’s World Showcase, and have had meet-and-greets, too.
 Before the show debuted, Phineas was given to just 66 boys in 2006.
 Then the first episode premiered in 2007.
 By 2010, 141 boys received the name.
 While it’s yet to break into the US Top 1000, it seems like the adventurous animated boy did inspire some real life families.